samlarby/Milestone-Project-1/README.md

 ![contact](documentation/contact.jpg)

-## User Experience (UX)
+## User Experience UX

+## Site Goals

+* __User Goals__
+  * As a customer the goals for this website are to draw them into to joining the function gym.
+  * The site should come across as vibrant and fun a representation of what the gym is.
+  * There should be opportunity for the customer to read about what the gym does and its type of training.
+  * Also plenty of information for the user to find out about the different membership types.

 ### First time visitors
-* The aim for a first time visitor is to find information about the gym.
+* On the first visit they can find information about what the gym does, and also a schedule of typical class times througout the week.
-* Also to find reviews of the organisation.
+* They will also find reviews of the organisation.
-* Finally to find pictures of people in the gym, to see if they are enjoying the experience
+* Finally they can find images of what the the people and gym looks like.

 ### Returning visitors
-* A returning customer will find more information on schedules and also membership options
+* A returning customer will be able to find out more information about the gym membership options.
-* Be able to find ways of contacting the company for any questions I may have, and contact about joining
+* They will also be able to find a way of contacting the organisation through the contact form.
-* Also find links to social media
+* Also they will find links to social media at the bottom of each page.

 ### Design Choices
 * Colour scheme